 To demonstrate the effects of uncertainty on both costs and health outcomes, we varied input parameters using available measures of parameter uncertainty (i.e., standard errors where available or reasonable ranges) to evaluate changes in findings.
-Supplement Figures E1-E4 present the results from the one-way sensitivity analysis for each intervention as compared to usual care.
-Notably, the most influential inputs on the cost effectiveness included the relative risk of hospitalization for each intervention and the probability of hospitalization among usual care.
-Supplement Tables E15-E18 present the inputs and results for each input that appeared in the tornado diagrams.
+Supplement Figures E1-E3 present the results from the one-way sensitivity analysis for each intervention as compared to usual care.